kartik-karemani/iOSLearning/SwiftLearning.md

 // Prints "John's residence has 1 room(s)."**

 During a optional chaining the type of value we are trying to retrieve will become optional bcoz of optional chaining.

+**Conflicting access to the memory : Here same memory location is accessed from mulitple places at the same time.(i.e both read and write operation which corrupts the data)** For ex below:
+**var stepSize = 1

+func increment(_ number: inout Int) {
+    number += stepSize
+}
+increment(&stepSize)**
+Here read access of stepSize conflicts with write acces for number.